ch-sander/raramagnetica/peregrinus/vikus/3334c9c5f5f1bca4e8c9115b17d14ec47f3c0ccf/info.md

 For more information and bibliography see:

-Christoph Sander, Magnes: _der Magnetstein und der Magnetismus in den Wissenschaften der Frühen Neuzeit_, Mittellateinische Studien und Texte 53 (Leiden; Boston: Brill, 2020), 295–98, [DOI](https://doi.org/10.1163/9789004419414).
+Christoph Sander, Magnes: der Magnetstein und der Magnetismus in den Wissenschaften der Frühen Neuzeit.
+Mittellateinische Studien und Texte 53 (Leiden; Boston: Brill, 2020), 295–98, [DOI](https://doi.org/10.1163/9789004419414).

 This image database includes all this material and even includes marginal drawings in the printed editions.